 Weeping Blue Cedars, Birches, Mulberry Trees, and Crabapples

-Young's weeping birch (Betula pendula Youngii) is a six-to-12-foot-tall dwarf variety.
-This birch tree makes for an attractive landscaping specimen, not only because of its weeping habit but also because of its bark.
+Young's weeping birch (Betula pendula Youngii) is a 6-to 12-foot-tall dwarf variety.
+This birch tree makes for an attractive landscaping specimen not only because of its weeping habit but also because of its bark.
 Young's weeping birch has white bark that peels, providing unique visual texture.
-Plant it in zones 3 to 9.
-This plant thrives in full sun, good drainage, and lots of water.
+Plant it in zones 3 to 9 in a location that receives full sun and good drainage, and give it lots of water.

 Weeping blue Atlas cedar (Cedrus atlantica Glauca Pendula) is another weeping evergreen.
 This superb ornamental tree can be grown in zones 6 to 9.
 Pendant limbs drip with icy-blue needles.
 This slow grower needs full sun and good drainage, but it is a fairly drought-tolerant tree.